 Skip to main content

 Training a manipulation policy starts with data.
-You teleoperate the robot through the task you want it to learn, and the app records synchronized camera images, joint positions, and velocities at 30 Hz.
+You teleoperate the robot — control its arm remotely with the leader arm — through the task you want it to learn, and the robot records synchronized camera images, joint positions, and velocities at 30 Hz.
 The more consistent and varied your demonstrations, the better the resulting policy.
+You can record from the phone app or the web app — pick your surface in the tabs below.

 Create a physical skill